j0j032/OC-Dev-JS-P12_SportSee-Front/README.md

 ### `npm run mockedApi`
 **You'll be connected with user 18(Cecilia) on [http://localhost:3001](http://localhost:3001)**

+#
-Runs the app in the development mode.\
+**So, to runs the app in the development mode**

-So if using provisory backend Open [http://localhost:3000](http://localhost:3000) or if using mocked api [http://localhost:3001](http://localhost:3001) to view it in your browser.
+If using provisory backend open [http://localhost:3000](http://localhost:3000) and if using mocked api [http://localhost:3001](http://localhost:3001) to view it in your browser.
 The page will reload when you make changes.\
 You may also see any lint errors in the console.